 Step 5: Read more on Insights

 Check out https://tcglobal.com/insights/ .
-It is a repository of data about different courses, career options, student life in different countries, and so on.
+It is a repository of data about different courses, career options, student life in different countries and so on.
 Plus, it comes with an easy search option for you to specifically look for our research on any of the countries or courses.

 It is important for you to look into each of the courses, in addition to just knowing the specialisation.
-Insights might just be the place that will give you insights into how each of the universities designs their courses.
+Insights might just be the place that will give you insights into how each of the universities design their courses.

 Step 6: Schedule a Session and Apply

 Once you have all the information that you need and have shortlisted all the courses, you begin the application process.
 You can schedule a meeting with one of our Relationship Members.
 From here on in, it will not be a bot assisting you but an experienced member of our team who will guide you through the process of applying to all your shortlisted universities.
-Your TC Global Student portal will help you with deadlines, checklists, tests, and a one-shot platform to monitor all your applications’ progress.
-Besides, our RM will be with you every step of the way.
-Look out for the dates they open applications and begin to gear yourself a year in advance, with TC Global.

-To the UK, we go…
+To Oxford, we go…

 A world